 - A nurse or other trained health professional will give you this medicine.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are using any antibiotics or any other medicines, especially medicines that may weaken your immune system, such as steroids or cancer medicines.
+- Some medicines can affect how chloramphenicol works.
+Tell your doctor about all other medicines you are taking, especially any medicines that may weaken your immune system, such as cancer medicines.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breast feeding.
-Tell your doctor if you have kidney disease or liver disease.
+- Tell your doctor if you are pregnant or breastfeeding, or you have kidney disease or liver disease.